 4. Speaking IELTS Questions:

-The speaking IELTS test questions are asked in the form of a one to one interview.
+The speaking test questions are asked in the form of a one to one interview.
 There are three parts of the speaking test.
-The speaking IELTS test questions that are asked allow the student to demonstrate his spoken English skills through a number of tasks.
+The test questions that are asked allow the student to demonstrate his spoken English skills through a number of tasks.

-The speaking IELTS test questions are designed to elicit a range of language on a variety of topics.
-The whole speaking IELTS test questions round takes between 11 to 15 minutes.
-In the first part, the speaking IELTS test questions are related to general introduction, next is the cue card round and in the end two-way discussion takes place.
+The questions are designed to elicit a range of language on a variety of topics.
+The whole speaking test round takes between 11 to 15 minutes.
+In the first part, the speaking test questions are related to general introduction, next is the cue card round and in the end two-way discussion takes place.

-IELTS sample questions help the student to know what types of questions he will come across in the IELTS test and so he works accordingly, keeping in mind the various types of IELTS test questions that he is aware of.
+The sample questions help the student to know what types of questions he will come across in the test of IELTS and so he works accordingly, keeping in mind the various types of test questions that he is aware of.

 Go to page: Ielts Questions - Page 1 : Ielts Questions - Page 2

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page